sauravselakoti/TIGER-GOAT-GAME-USING-AI/README.md

 # TIGER-GOAT-GAME-USING-AI
-this game is popular 2 player strategy game in Northern part of India ( Uttarakhand ).
-In this game user will control 3 goats and system with intelligently decide moves of tiger.
+A traditional board game, played in few northern states of India ( including my village :>) ).
+In this game User manipulates three Goats, while Computer manipulates Tiger using Artificial Intelligence.
+If no place is left for tiger's movement then User wins, while if tiger kills atleast two goats then tiger wins.